 A camping trip to Traverse City should also include a visit to the towering dunes of Sleeping Bear Dunes National Seashore, where you can climb the towers of sand and cut a slick route back down on a sled.

 The Best Traverse City Campgrounds for RV Enthusiasts

-We turned to RV camping enthusiasts on The Dyrt for the scoop on the best of Traverse City campgrounds for RVs.
+We turned to RV camping enthusiasts on The Dyrt for the scoop on the best camping in Michigan around Traverse City for RVs.

 Just two miles from downtown, the Keith J. Charters Traverse City State Park is one of the most conveniently-located campgrounds in Traverse City – and in all of northern Michigan!
 The urban park hosts 47 wooded acres.
 The campground’s big draw is its short walk to a beautiful and clean state beach located on the east arm of Grand Traverse Bay.
 Additionally, there’s a walking bridge that crosses the road to the beach.

 It’s a quick drive into town, but if you really want to do it right, bring the bikes.
 The Traverse Area Recreation Trail (TART) is quickly accessible from the state park, and it provides an easy ride on a paved, well-marked trail.
 You can take the trail to local shops, restaurants, bars, and breweries, or to more beaches and waterside parks.Camp Here

 Have you ever looked at a beautiful golf course, with impeccable landscaping and tranquil ponds and streams, and thought “that wouldn’t be a bad place to set up my RV?”
 Well, that’s pretty much what’s happening at Traverse Bay RV Resort.
 Located about 10 miles east of downtown, this is one of the more unique Traverse City campgrounds.